Bosutinib (By mouth)

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
-Keep using birth control for at least 1 month after your last dose of this medicine.
+Your doctor may give you a pregnancy test before you start using this medicine to make sure you are not pregnant.
+Keep using birth control for at least 2 weeks after your last dose of this medicine.

-- Tell your doctor if you have kidney disease, liver disease, fluid retention, or heart disease.
+- Tell your doctor if you have kidney disease, liver disease, fluid retention, heart disease, or history of heart failure.

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.